“Wine is sunlight, held together by water.”

 6. Many Maryland wineries have produced award-winning wines.

 Virginia wine has become known for its taste and quality, earning it the nickname “the Napa Valley of the East Coast.”
-However, Maryland vintners are giving those in Virginia vintnets a run for their money.
-Maryland wineries keep producing better and better wine, resulting in numerous awards in state and international competitions including but not limited to the ones mentioned below.
+However, Maryland vintners are giving Virginia vintners a run for their money.
+Maryland wineries keep producing better and better wine, resulting in numerous awards in state and international competitions including but not limited to those mentioned below.

 Maryland Governor’s Cup Competition